 This Gemini test capsule was designed to hold two astronauts.
 It was used by all of the Gemini astronauts for training in water emergency escape procedures.

 Part of NASA’s Mars Exploration Rover project, two mobile robots named Spirit (launched June 10, 2003) and Opportunity (July 7, 2003) were sent to traverse the Red Planet in search of signs of past life.
-Since landing on Mars in 2004, Opportunity has made a number of discoveries about the Red Planet including dramatic evidence that long ago at least one area of Mars stayed wet for an extended period and that conditions could have been suitable for sustaining microbial life.
-The Opportunity rover is still actively exploring the Martian terrain, having far outlasted her planned 90-day mission.
+Since landing on Mars in 2004, Opportunity has made a number of discoveries about the Red Planet, including dramatic evidence that long ago at least one area of Mars stayed wet for an extended period and that conditions could have been suitable for sustaining microbial life.
+We lost contact with Opportunity June 10, 2018 and NASA declared the mission over Feb 13, 2019.

-The Mercury 14 was flown, unmanned in the period of maximum aerodynamic pressure, during a launch attempt to test the launcher escape system.
-The objective of Project Mercury was to orbit manned spacecraft around Earth, investigate man’s ability to function in space and recover man and spacecraft safely.
+The Mercury 14 was flown, unmanned in the period of maximum aerodynamic pressure, during a launch attempt to test the launch? escape system.
+The objective of Project Mercury was to orbit manned spacecraft around Earth, investigate man’s ability to function in space and recover man, and spacecraft safely.